 Q: Can preschoolers be depressed?

-A: Many psychiatrists and psychologists now believe that children as young as two or three can present with preschool depression, also known as early-onset depression.
-Parents and caregivers may notice excessive and long-lasting sadness and irritability in the child, as well as excessive guilt, a negative and pessimistic self-image, and a loss of pleasure in play and normal activities.
-If these signs are evident, it is advisable to seek the advice of a pediatrician, or a child psychologist or psychiatrist.
+A: Many psychiatrists and psychologists now believe that children as young as two or three can present with preschool depression.
+Parents and caregivers may notice excessive and long-lasting sadness and irritability in the child, as well as excessive guilt, a negative and pessimistic self-image, and a loss of pleasure in play and everyday activities.
+If these signs are evident, it is recommended that you seek the advice of a pediatrician, or a child psychologist or child psychiatrist.
+45 46

 Q: What are the signs of high-functioning depression?